Massive resort development planned in southern Lake County

 The 728-page draft EIR outlines the five-phase project, which includes the development of up to 400 hotel rooms, 450 resort residential units, 1,400 residential estates and 500 workforce co-housing units.
 The first phase is expected to take 10 years to build.
 It will include:

-- Essential accessory facilities, including a hotel with 50 temporary workforce hotel units, emergency response and fire center, float plane dock and helipads; and
+- Essential accessory facilities, including a hotel with 50 temporary workforce hotel units, emergency response and fire center, float plane dock and helipads

 According to the draft EIR, the project is organized into individual, clustered resort communities “that preserve surrounding open space and agricultural cultivation.”
 The first phase includes eight communities, each of which generally consists of “clusters of residential housing around the hotels, surrounded by open space, the existing vineyards and outdoor recreation facilities.”